 - Student choreography or dances created by your teacher/artist (state the name of your choreographer)

-- Solo Competition or Group Performances are permitted.
-(Please identify yourself in the recording)
+- Only Solo Competition Performances are permitted.
+(No groups)

 - Music – All genre/styles with appropriate lyrics

 Your entire body should be in view at all times.
 Refrain from close-ups.

 What Should You Wear?

 - Wear dance practice clothes: Leotard and tights.
 No particular leotard color is required.